robertbraeutigam/scan/README.md

 * Support, detect and use DHCP if available.
 * Support local-link IP address auto-selection when DHCP not available, to support ad-hoc wired networks.
+* Potentially cycle through multiple strategies if one is not available.

 Devices may support other methods to connect to a SCAN network, like VPN, Proxies, or other custom tunnelling methods.